azavea/opendatavote-website/guide.md

 <i class="fa fa-exclamation-triangle" aria-hidden="true" style="font-size: 68px; color: #a1aeb3;"></i>
 </div>
 <div class="column-7">
 <p style="margin: 0;">Government agencies may not be able to promise that data will be released, however, government data offices often appreciate understanding what data citizens value most.
-An open data office (or similar) can use the results of the first two phases of OpenDataVote as leverage when requesting to publish data from other agencies or departments.</p>
+An open data team can leverage the results of the first two phases of OpenDataVote as support when requesting to publish data from other agencies or departments.</p>
 </div>
 </div>
 </div>